cryptpad/e2e-test-suite/Readme.md

 This environment is kept constant and replicable between tests, i.e. if as part of a test a document is created and added to the user's drive, it must be deleted before the test is run again.
 To ensure this in case of code malfunction or test failure, there are several cleanup scripts in `cleanup.js` integrated into the test files, which run in order to return the test environment to its base state.
 However, there may be situations in which these do not work as expected, and one may be required to manually intervene in the test environment.

-#### Seeding the database

-> :exclamation:
-> The setup, authentication and teardown scripts **must** be run on Chromium as we have found it to be the most stable browser for this process and least likely to result in failures or errors.
-It can also be run on either OSX or Windows, but **not** on a mobile device.

-1. Set passwords for the following test accounts:
+The tests for logged-in users require passwords to use with test accounts.
+You will need to set passwords for the following test accounts:

     * test-user
     * testuser